The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: 3D IA Power Spectrum

 where $P_{XY}(k,\mu)$ is one of the power spectra defined in Eqs.~(\ref{eq:ps_3D}), (\ref{eq:ps_ee}) or (\ref{eq:ps_me}), {\bm{$\mu$} is the cosine of the angle between $\bk$ and the \gls{LOS} direction,} $\mathcal{L}_\ell$ is the \gls{Legendre polynomial}. $P^{(0)}$ is the monopole component, $P^{(2)}$ is the quadrupole component, and $P^{(4)}$ is the hexadecapole component.
-These can be used to quantify information about anisotropic effects.
+Additional multipoles are 0 in the large-scale (linear) regime.
+The angular-dependent quantities can be used to quantify information about anisotropic effects, such as \gls{RSD}.